vercel/next.js/errors/client-side-exception-occurred.md

 #### Possible Ways to Fix It

-Add error boundaries in your react tree to gracefully handle client-side errors and render a fallback view when they occur.
+Add error boundaries in your React tree to gracefully handle client-side errors and render a fallback view when they occur.

 ### Useful Links